aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/aboveaverage/_index.md

 ```

-Get or set the number of standard deviations to include above or below the average in the conditional formatting rule.
+the number of standard deviations to include above or below the average in the conditional formatting rule.
 The input value must between 0 and 3 (include 0 and 3).
 Setting this value to 0 means stdDev is not set.
 The default value is 0.

 **Returns:**
 int